carolms23/carolms23/README.md

 <br>
 <br><br>

-### Atualmente
+### Atualmente (At the moment)

-- 🔭 I’m currently working on Front-End development
+- 🔭 I’m currently working as a Software Developer Intern at Ericsson

-- 🌱 I’m currently learning responsive websites and JavaScript
+- 🌱 I’m currently learning .NET ecosystem

 - 😄 Pronouns: She/her